You are here:

 News about the 2015 climate talks in Paris

-Friends of the Earth International, several Friends of the Earth member groups, and Real World Radio will take part in the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC) in Paris, France in December.
-Read news from FoEI about the COP in Paris.
+Friends of the Earth International, several Friends of the Earth member groups, and Real World Radio are taking part in the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC) in Paris, France.

 Main Image: A salt worker or Agaria in Gujarat, India, collects fire wood.
 Agarias have little access to safe drinking water, health services, education and residential facilities. © Prakash Hatvalne